lrjoyce/iCARES/apps/CSE521_Project/project/README.txt

 make [mote-type] reinstall

+Where [mote-type] is micaz, micazsim, telos, telosb, etc.

 The java application designed to be run on the basestation PC is contained in the Basestation directory.
-It is called Main and is run simply by running:
+For first time users, please navigate to Basestation/java and run:

+make

+To run the java application called Main, run:

 java Main